mdis928/readme-generator/util/README.md

 ## Installiations
 The following dependencies must be installed to run the application
 ## Usage
-In order to use this app, enter the questions node js.
-When you enter the questions, a readme will be produced
+In order to use this app, When you have inquirer and node js install, the had to write code in JS.
+Your code should haev a set of questions that you need to answer in the prompt.
+When you answer all of them, then a README.MD will be generated with your answers
 ## License
 This project is licensed under the MIT License.
 ![Github license](https://img.shields.io/badge/license-MIT-blue)
 ## Contributing
 Contributors: Michael DiSanto
 ## Test
-This following is needed to run the test: To perform a test, will need to use node index.js in the terminal
+This following is needed to run a test: In the terminal and in the correct repository, enter node index.js.
+Go through the questions and then check your readme.
+Also you can right click on the readme file and preview.
+There you can see how the readme turns out
 ## Questions
-If you have any questions about the repo, contact mdis928 via github or mdisanti928@gmail.com via email
+If you have any questions about the repo, contact Michael DiSanto at mdis928 via github or mdisanto928@gmail.com via email